ibm-cloud-docs/network-attached-storage/mount-nas-storage-freebsd.md

 ## Mount NAS Storage

-1. Create a folder in FreeBSD that will be used to mount NAS with the following command:
+1. Create a folder in FreeBSD to be used to mount NAS with the following command.
    ```
    mkdir /local/mountpoint
    ```

-2. Run the following command to mount the NAS:
+2. Run the following command to mount the NAS.
    ```
    mount_smbfs -I NASIP //username@NASIP/username /local/mountpoint
    ```